Gray Television, Inc. - Class A Shares Climb Infinity% Past Previous 52-Week High - Market Mover

 Gray Television, Inc. - Class A (GTN.A) shares closed Infinity% higher than its previous 52 week high, giving the company a market cap of $1B.
 The stock is currently flat year-to-date, flat over the past 12 months, and flat over the past five years.
-This week, the Dow Jones Industrial Average rose 5.5%, and the S&P 500 rose 6.6%.
+This week, the Dow Jones Industrial Average rose 0.4%, and the S&P 500 fell 0.2%.

 Trading Activity